 The Club promotes the rule of law and works against the use of bribes and other illegal measures.

-In addition, the Club has also agreed to follow the United Nation’s Principles for Sustainable Insurance roadmap.
+Also, the Club has agreed to follow the United Nation's Principles for Sustainable Insurance roadmap.
 It has confirmed the following intentions:

 - To embed environmental, social and governance issues relevant to its insurance business in its decision-making.

 - To work together with its clients and business partners to raise awareness of environmental, social and governance issues, manage risk and develop solutions.